 Happy Father’s Day

 Okay, you called Mom on Mother’s Day.
 You did, right?
 Good.
 So now we turn to Dad and his day.
-Yes, we know Father’s Day is a few weeks away but we want to make sure you get it on your calendar.
-Now, here’s a bit about how this special day came about to honor those very special guys we call Dad.
+Here’s a bit about how this special day came about to honor those very special guys we call Dad.

 Sonora Dodd of Washington is credited by many as the person who brought about the national observance of Father’s Day when she decided to honor her father in 1910.
 Her father was a widowed Civil War veteran and raised Sonora and her five siblings as a single parent in rural eastern Washington State.